 Focused Attention Practices

 Research has repeatedly shown that quieting our minds ignites our parasympathetic nervous system, reducing heart rate and blood pressure while enhancing our coping strategies to effectively handle the day-to-day challenges that keep coming.
 Teachers in all grades have found these quieting practices helpful during various times of the day, although the most popular intervals are still first thing in the morning and at the end of the day.
 These practices, like any new skill, take much persistence and patience.

-Following the three deep breaths, we then slowly turn our heads to the right on the inhale and left on the exhale.
+Following the three deep breaths, have them slowly turn their heads to the right on the inhale and left on the exhale.
 This movement is slow and deliberate.
-After two times each to the left and right, we then inhale while lifting our chins to the ceiling and exhale as our heads slowly move downward, touching our chins to our chests.
-We can repeat these movements or add our arms, the opening or closing of our hands, or any gesture that could move with the breath.
+After two times each to the left and right, have them inhale while lifting their chins toward the ceiling and exhale as their heads slowly move downward, touching their chins to our chests.
+You can repeat these movements or add the opening or closing of hands or any gesture that could move with the breath.

-Students close their eyes and choose a small object out of a junk box or bag.
-This could be a paper clip, pencil, apple core, stick, leaf, eraser, pair of glasses, sock, piece of string. . . or anything!
+2. Touch: Students close their eyes and choose a small object out of a junk box or bag.
+The bag can hold things like a paper clip, pencil, stick, leaf, eraser, pair of glasses, sock, or piece of string.
 For one minute or less, students keep their eyes closed and focus on the object through their other senses.
 Even though they might recognize the object, they should concentrate on the feel, texture, shape, angles, smell, or any aspect they notice.

 Routine lulls the brain to sleep.
 Depending on our age, we have a limited amount of time to stay focused and attentive.
 To learn, connect, memorize, and retrieve information, we must be awake and focused.
 The following exercises implement novelty and fun, creating the curiosity that our brains crave.
 Have students follow these instructions.

-- Describe your favorite food to a partner for 30 seconds using only adjectives.
+1. Describe your favorite food to a partner for 30 seconds using only adjectives.
 After your partner guesses, she describes her favorite place with adjectives, and you will do the guessing.

-- Write your name on a piece of paper first with your eyes closed, and then using the opposite hand.
+2. Write your name on a piece of paper first with your eyes closed, and then using the opposite hand.
 Compare the differences.
 Share and discuss.

-- With a partner, create your own secret language.
+3. With a partner, create your own secret language.
 You can add sounds to words, remove first letters, add “-ing” to the end of words, etc. The teacher can model this to begin the break.

-- A magic carpet ride awaits.
+4. A magic carpet ride awaits.
 This carpet will take you to the two most important people or places in your life.
 Who are they?
 What makes this ride so significant?